AUTHORS LAB: The best way to get your book written, once and for all

 Benefits: Why should you join Authors Lab?

 Writing can be a solitary process, but Authors Lab is a community.
-During the year, you will make the writing journey alongside your cohort companions: learning together, writing together at scheduled write-ins, socializing and talking writing, and forming accountability and critique groups.
-You will also work closely with Charlotte Lit’s staff and with your assigned coach.
+During the two years, you will make the writing journey alongside your cohort companions: learning together, writing together at scheduled write-ins, socializing and talking writing, and forming accountability and critique groups.
+You will also work closely with Charlotte Lit’s staff and faculty.
 During your time in the Lab, all the following will happen:

-- You will imagine and then clarify your book’s purpose and target audience, with the help of your coach and cohort.
+- You will imagine and then clarify your book’s purpose and target audience, with the help of your cohort and coaches.

 - You will create an outline of the book that is solid, achievable, and editorially-sound.